Tips from the Experts

 Your Message

-Often students associate underage drinking with car crashes causing death.
-However, there are so many other messages that can be shown such as losing a limb, teen suicide, teen pregnancy, going to jail, having your driver’s license suspended, alcoholism, depression or other health issues.
+There are so many messages that can show the consequences such as losing a limb, going to jail, having your driver’s license suspended, depression or other health issues.
 It’s up to you to come up with a message that will impact the middle school student judges.

 Don’t Forget the Fun Factor

-Even if your idea is deadly serious, you can still have a lot of fun producing your spot.
+Even though the topic is serious, you can still have a lot of fun with your video.

 Put Together a Team